Marble Adhesive

 Glue for marble

 In the example below we have glued a metal handle to a heavy concrete slab with the Adiglue glue.
-The concrete required sealing first with Adiglue Activator so that it does not soak up the Adiglue.
-Sealing is not required when using Adiseal adhesive & sealant or Adiseal Hi-Grab to stick the same metal handle to concrete or marble.
+The concrete required sealing first with Adiglue Activator so that it does not soak up the liquid Adiglue.
+Sealing of the concrete is not required when using Adiseal adhesive & sealant or Adiseal Hi-Grab to stick the same metal handle to concrete or marble.

 We have stuck some bricks together and also brick to MDF with Adiglue to demonstrate what it is capable of.
-Sealing with Adiglue Activator was required first prior to applying the glue for marble.
+Sealing the brick & MDF with Adiglue Activator was required first prior to applying the glue for marble.

 For more information on adhesives visit our detailed guide on adhesives page.